escobard/ethereum-apps/notes.md

 			- This returns the VALUE of the hash, which can be between 0000-1000.
 			- The number is determined by the blockchain proof of work algo. which selects a target number.
 			- Once a solution has been determined, the block is considered as SIGNED, and added to the block chain.
+			- This is in a nutshell how ethereium proof of work signed blocks work.

 ### DIFFERENCES WITH BASIC BLOCKCHAIN AND ETHEREUM